openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentSync(resource: Resource, density?: number): Uint8Array

-Obtains the media file content (with the default or specified screen density) corresponding to the specified resource object.
+Obtains the content of a media file with the default or specified screen density based on the specified resource object.
 This API returns the result synchronously.
 This API is used for cross-package access in a multi-project application.
 It works by creating the context of the corresponding module to obtain required resources.

 **System capability**: SystemCapability.Global.ResourceManager